Behavioral Communities and the Atomic Structure of Networks: Concluding Remarks

 \section{Concluding Remarks}

-Although we have introduced the idea of `behavioral communities', and the associated atomic structure of a network, in the context of settings of coordination on a behavior, it is clear that our approach provides a more general method of identifying communities in networks.
-For instance, one could extend this to settings in which many actions are possible, or in which behavior takes on a continuum of values.
-One would need to define when it is that a group would be considered a convention.
-There are many metrics that could be used, and even definitions that allow for overlapping conventions, which opens many avenues for future research.
+Traditional approaches to detecting communities in a network are based on graph properties---for instance, spectral, modular, or structural equivalence---but without any foundation in the consequences of network structure for human behavior.
+Instead, we have taken a novel approach to defining communities in a network based on the behaviors that the communities induce when agents are influenced by their peers.
+This perspective reflects the fact that much of a social scientist's interest in networks comes from the roles that networks play in determining behaviors and outcomes.
+We have shown that this approach identifies an atomic structure that differs significantly from those identified by standard community-detection techniques.
+We also have shown how this behavioral approach provides new methods of estimating network structure, seeding diffusions and estimating peer effects.

-Indeed, there is a long list of questions that our approach opens: Are there critical people in a community whose deletion would lead an atom to dissolve?
-How can a network be recovered from observation of communities?
-How can algorithms for detecting the atomic structure be improved?
-What do atoms look like in different types of networks?
-What are appropriate extensions in multiplexed networks?
+Although we introduced the idea of `behavioral communities', and the associated atomic structure of a network, in the context of coordination on a behavior, it is clear that our approach can be extended to provide a more general method of identifying communities in networks.
+For instance, one could extend our approach to settings in which many actions are possible rather than two, or in which behavior takes on a continuum of values.
+One then needs to define when it is that a group should be considered a convention and how that relates to network structure.
+There are many metrics that could be used, and even definitions that allow for overlapping conventions, which opens many avenues for future research.\footnote{There are also relationships between core structures of a graph and equilibrium structure (e.g., \cite{manshadij2009}), as well as centrality measures such as Katz-Bonacich centrality and equilibrium structure (e.g., \cite*{ballestercz2006}) that could be exploited and analyzed. }